utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 Below are procedures to recover your UTokyo Account when you cannot sign in using MFA due to malfunction, phone number change, etc.

-Once your have recovered your account, it is strongly recommended that you change your MFA settings so that multiple verification methods are available.
+Once you have recovered your account, it is strongly recommended that you change your MFA settings so that multiple verification methods are available.
 Your settings can be changed in the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp) as explained in the above "Changing MFA Settings" section.

 ### Use Alternative Verification Methods